DataCritica/cookiecutter-data-journalism/README.md

 ## Python Virtual Environment

 During the project generation, you'll be asked if you want to create a virtual environment, if you accept [pipenv](https://pypi.org/project/pipenv/) will be installed and create an environment for the project.
-It is worth mentioning that the template will initialize a **Python 3** virtual environment.

 A virtual environment is a tool that separates dependencies of different projects.
 That means we can have isolated projects with their own packages, but on top of that it will help us to make our research reproducible since listing all the libraries necessary to reproduce an outcome should be part of our workflow.